Best Camping in Florida: 15 Top Spots to Pitch a Tent, Park an RV

 Florida Caverns State Park

-Also in the panhandle, Florida Caverns State Park is the place to be for adventure seekers who love to explore caves.
+Also in the Panhandle, Florida Caverns State Park is the place to be for adventure seekers who love to explore caves.
 Guided tours of the caverns showcase the dazzling array of stalactites, stalagmites, draperies and soda straws underground.
 The park’s 1,319 acres include 35 campsites with electric and water hookups.
 Equestrians will find a stable for their horses here as well.
 The nearby Chipola River provides opportunities for canoeing, kayaking and fishing.
 Hiking trails add more adventure for campers.

 Henderson Beach State Park